Paulo Henriques Britto: Life

 Later, Britto returned to the US to study film in Los Angeles and San Francisco, but never finished the studies.
 It was then he began writing poetry.

-Britto graduated in Portuguese and English Literature at the Pontifical Catholic University of Rio de Janeiro in 1978 and got a Master's degree in Languages in 1982 at the same university.
+Britto graduated in Portuguese and English Literature at the Pontifical Catholic University of Rio de Janeiro in 1978 and got a master's degree in Languages in 1982 at the same university.

 He debuted as a poet in 1982, with Liturgia da matéria, followed by Mínima Lírica (1989), Trovar Claro (1997), which was awarded the Prêmio Alphonsus de Guimarães by Biblioteca Nacional Foundation, and Macau (2003), which was awarded the Prêmio Portugal Telecom de literatura brasileira.
 In 2004 he wrote the short story book Paraísos Artificiais and in 2007 he wrote Tarde, followed by Formas do nada, in 2012.

 He translated over one hundred books to Portuguese, by authors such as William Faulkner, Elizabeth Bishop, Byron, John Updike, Thomas Pynchon and Charles Dickens.

 Britto is also an associate professor at the Pontifical Catholic University of Rio de Janeiro in translation, creative writing, and Brazilian literature courses.

-In 22 May 2025, Brito was elected to the Brazilian Academy of Letters.
+On 22 May 2025, Brito was elected to the Brazilian Academy of Letters.